vendure-ecommerce/real-world-vendure/README.md

 ## UI Extensions

-This repo also demonstrates several approaches to extending the Admin UI:
+This repo also demonstrates approaches to extending the Admin UI:

 * Angular-based ui extensions in the [reviews plugin](./src/plugins/reviews/ui)
-* A React-based, [compiled ui extension](./src/ui-extensions/react-app) build with Create React App
 * A Vue-based, [uncompiled ui extension](./src/ui-extensions/vue-app)

 ## Directory structure